svgeesus/EuroMPE/voltage-ref.md

 Worse than comparable (and cheaper!) references: 200 max μV/V (10.8 to 18V)

-Regulated bipolar 11.3V supply for Vref, with ample PSU buffer caps.
+Regulated bipolar 11.2V supply for Vref, with ample PSU buffer caps.
+Check with variable PSU that 11.2V suply still gives a stable 10V out.
+If so, use this low-power regulator pair:

 LT1964-BYP LDO negative variable regulator, 340mV dropout, 200mA SOT-23

 LT1761 LDO positive reg, 300mV dropout, 100ma SOT-23

+11.2 = 1.22 (1 + R2/R1) where R1 <200k. (same eqn, opposite sign for both regs)
+8.18 = R2/R1 let R1 = 22k then R2 = 180k

+Current in R1 is 1.22V/R1 = 56μA
+Current in R2 = current in R1 + 30nA = 56μA again.

+Full equation is
+Vout = 1.22(1 + R2/R1) + (Iadj * R2) where Iadj is 30nA
+Vout = 11.21V

+Load Reg for LT1761 at 1ma to 100mA is Vout/1.22 × -1mV = -9.1mV.
+Proportionally, at 10mA should be -0.9mV.
+For LT1964 at 1mA to 200mA  Vout/1.22 × 2mV = -18.2mV.
+So at 10mA again 0.9mV.

-These should hold supply voltage to ±11.3V ±5mV and cope with PSU droop down to ±11.6V, and provide some noise rejection.
+These should hold supply voltage to ±11.2V ±2mV and cope with PSU droop down to ±11.6V, and provide some noise rejection.